sczerwinski/sczerwinski.github.io/_posts/2017-05-17-delegating-android-shared-preferences-in-kotlin.md

 }
 ```

-Now, any declaration of a property might be delegated to an instance of `StringSharedPreferenceDelegate`
+Now, the property can be delegated to an instance of `StringSharedPreferenceDelegate`
 in a single line of code:

 ```kotlin